The dynamically generated $h_1$ state by the $K^*\bar{K}^*$ interaction and its $K_1(1270)\bar{K}$ and $b_1(1235)\pi$ decays: The and decays

 \section{The $h_1 \to K_1(1270)\bar{K} \to K^{*+} \pi^0 K^-$ and $h_1 \to b_1(1235)\pi \to \omega(\phi) \pi^+ \pi^-$ decays}

-~ In this section, we study the $h_1 \to \bar{K} K_1(1270)$ and $\pi b_1(1235)$ decays within a triangular loop mechanism, where the $h_1$ state couples to the $K^* \bar{K}^*$ channel, and then the final-state interactions between $K^*$ and $\bar{K}^*$ transition to a $\bar{K}$ (or $\pi$) and $K_1(1270)$ [or $b_1(1235)$] through the exchange of pseudo-scalar mesons.
-Here, the axial-vector mesons $K_1(1270)$ and $b_1(1235)$ are viewed as dynamically generated from the vector meson-pseudo-scalar meson interactions in coupled channels~\cite{Roca:2005nm}.
-Thus, the produced $K_1(1270)$ and $b_1(1235)$ resonances then decay into a vector meson plus a pseudo-scalar meson.
-This decay mechanism is illustrated in Fig.~\ref{fig:h1AP}, where $V_f$, $P_1$, and $P_2$ stand for vector mesons and pseudo-scalar mesons in the final state.
+~ In this section, we study the $h_1 \to \bar{K} K_1(1270)$ and $\pi b_1(1235)$ decays within a triangular-loop mechanism, where the $h_1$ state couples to the $K^* \bar{K}^*$ channel, and then the final-state interactions between $K^*$ and $\bar{K}^*$ transition to a $\bar{K}$ (or $\pi$) and $K_1(1270)$ [or $b_1(1235)$] through the exchange of pseudoscalar mesons.
+Here, the axial-vector mesons $K_1(1270)$ and $b_1(1235)$ are viewed as dynamically generated from the vector meson-pseudoscalar meson interactions in coupled channels~\cite{Roca:2005nm}.
+Thus, the produced $K_1(1270)$ and $b_1(1235)$ resonances then decay into a vector meson plus a pseudoscalar meson.
+This decay mechanism is illustrated in Fig.~\ref{fig:h1AP}, where $V_f$, $P_1$, and $P_2$ stand for vector mesons and pseudoscalar mesons in the final state.
+As for the triangle-loop mechanism, several examples exist where similar theoretical analyses have successfully reproduced the experimental data.
+For example, in Ref.~\cite{Zhang:2017eui}, the partial decay width of $a^+_1(1260) \to \pi^+ \pi^+ \pi^-$ was calculated under the assumption that $a_1(1260)$ is dynamically generated from the coupled-channel $\rho \pi$ and $\bar{K}K^*$ interactions.
+The resulting $\pi^+\pi^-$ invariant-mass distributions were found to be consistent with experimental data~\cite{ARGUS:1992olh}.
+In Ref.~~\cite{Xie:2019iwz}, treating $f_1(1285)$ as a dynamically generated state from $\bar{K} K^*$ interaction, the radiative decay rates of $f_1(1285)$ into the $\gamma \rho$, $\gamma \omega$, and $\gamma \phi$ channels were computed by considering the kaon triangle-loop diagrams.
+The theoretically obtained radiative decay widths were found to be in reasonable agreement with the experimental measurements.

 For the $K_1(1270)$ state, it has a two-pole structure in the dynamical generation picture~\cite{Roca:2005nm,Geng:2006yb,Xie:2023cej,Xie:2025xew}.
 One state corresponds to the lower pole around $(1195-i123)$ MeV, which is referred to as "$K_{1L}(1270)$", while the other one around 1280 MeV is called $K_{1H}(1270)$.
 The lower one, $K_{1L}(1270)$, mainly couples to the $K^*\pi$ channel.
 For the $K_{1H}(1270)$, it mainly couples to the $K^* \eta$ channel.
 Here, we only consider the $K_{1L}(1270)$ state, since the $h_1 \to \bar{K} K_{1H}(1270)$ is suppressed due to the phase space.
 For the $b_1(1235)$ state, its pole position is $(1247-i28)$ MeV, and it can decay into $\omega \pi$ and $\phi \pi$ channels.